YassineCherkaoui/BlogUrSelf/README.md

 # BlogUrSelf
 BlogUrSelf is a blogging-system

+This Application is for blogging where users can blog and other can read, share these blog and all the blog have specific catagory mantain by admin.

 Project Configuration Steps
 Download Project and Extract the File
 Copy Extracted folder inside htdocs/www